Kamppix/EnvironmentalMusic/README.md

 ## Usage

 To install the mod, you must first install [Fabric](https://fabricmc.net/use/installer/).
-After installing Fabric, place the mod JAR file in `.minecraft/mods` and the mod will be installed.
+After installing Fabric, download the mod and [Fabric API](https://github.com/FabricMC/fabric/releases).
+Place the downloaded JAR files in `.minecraft/mods` and the mod will be installed.

 [Where is .minecraft?](https://minecraft.fandom.com/wiki/.minecraft#Locating_.minecraft)